TankEngine-ish/property_management_system_full_stack_app/README.md

 Created credentials for the dockerhub account inside Jenkins.

-Set up Cypress in the headless environment in Jenkins.rm -rf cypress
+Set up Cypress in the headless environment in Jenkins.rm -rf cypress.
+Installed the xvfb dependency.
+Config the file for no support file.